-The benefits and harms of vitamin D are an interesting question because human health depends on this vitamin in many ways.
-It is necessary to understand the purpose of the substance, find out where it is contained and understand whether there is a danger in it.
+The benefits and harms of vitamin D are an interesting question.
+This is because human health depends on this vitamin in many ways.
+It is necessary to understand the purpose of Vitamin D. Find out where it is found and understand whether there is a danger in it.

 Vitamin D is necessary for the child for the proper development of the skeleton and the timely appearance of teeth.
 Deficiency of this element leads to metabolic disorders, autoimmune diseases and the body’s inability to resist viruses and infections.
-If a child from the first year of life will experience a shortage of such a vitamin, there will be a risk of developing rickets.
+There will be a risk of developing rickets if a child from the first year of life will experience a shortage of such a vitamin.
 Drugs containing this element should be taken after consulting a doctor.

-We need vitamin D when we are young in order to develop our skeleton normally.
+We need vitamin D when we are young.
+Mostly, this is because we have to develop our skeleton normally.
 Babies need it for the proper formation of teeth and bone tissue.
 Without this vitamin, the immune and endocrine systems will not work properly.

 Here are the main benefits of Vitamin D: